mozman/ezdxf/docs/source/launcher.rst

       -m {0,1,2}, --merge_control {0,1,2}
-                            provides control over the order of filled polygons, 0=off (print order), 1=luminance (order by luminance), 2=auto (default) -f, --force           injects the mandatory 'enter HPGL/2 mode' escape sequence into the data stream; use this flag when no HPGL/2 data was found and you are sure the file is a HPGL/2 plot file --aci                 use pen numbers as ACI colors
+                            provides control over the order of filled polygons, 0=off (print order), 1=luminance (order by luminance), 2=auto (default) -f, --force           inserts the mandatory 'enter HPGL/2 mode' escape sequence into the data stream; use this flag when no HPGL/2 data was found and you are sure the file is a HPGL/2 plot file --aci                 use pen numbers as ACI colors